scheyal/src/Activity3PService/README.md

 The service data shape is designed to fit the model of Microsoft Sustainability Manager (MSM) data model.
 It is designed to serve as a test and an example service for documentation of development of a 3rd party partner connectors to MSM.

-In summary the service authenticate username/password and returns a Bearer token to be set in Authentication header in all consequent calls
+In summary, the service authenticates username/password and returns a _Bearer_ token to be set in Authentication header in all consequent calls.
-Upon request, the server returns fake purchased electricity records, one per day since a watermark date marker.
+Then, call the Activity APIs with the authentication header to retrieve fake purchased electricity records, one per day since a watermark date marker.

 Deploy the service on a REST compatible ASP Core web server.